This is your chance to save a memento of a year of pictures of your Child learning new and exciting Martial Arts Studies.

 Please check out our Martial Arts Linage...
 You will be surprised!

-Master Snedeker relies on Sensei Joe Alexander to handle the everyday teachings.
+Master Snedeker relies on Master Joe Alexander to handle the everyday teachings.
 Master Alexander started in 1978 as a Judoka, and has been Master Snedeker's "Close Door Deshi" since the early 90's.
-His first passion was Judo in which he started at an early age of seven.
-He has been exposed to Ryukyu Kempo, Small Circle Jujitsu & Modern Arnis teachings, and the application of Pressure Point Secrets.
+He has been exposed to Ryukyu Kempo, Small Circle Jujitsu & Modern Arnis teachings, and the application of Pressure Point Secrets (Kyusho-jitsu & Tuite-jitsu).
 He's also a Wing Chun Kuen Instructor with Master Snedeker under Sifu Ip Man linage.